Summertime, and the (Outdoor) Living's Easy… Patios, Design Renderings, & Pets too

-It's the first official day of summer!
-That means I've survived allergy season (most of it, anyway), cried at Jackson's preschool graduation, and am looking forward to longer days and more sun!
+We have officially welcomed summer (as far as the calendar is concerned!) and that means I've survived allergy season (most of it, anyway), cried at Jackson's preschool graduation, and am looking forward to longer days and more sun!
 Thanks to Pete, our garden beds are looking amazing and we should be enjoying some tomatoes and basil (among other things) in the coming weeks - that is, if our newest family members don't climb into the garden beds and eat it all!

 Our new babies, Checkers and Chester (a.k.a.
 “Chess”)

-No, this isn't an blog about how to take care of baby goats (though that will be one of our summer projects at my home!), but having them in our yard does prompt some design ideas in my mind to help you enjoy the outdoor space you have this summer!
+No, this isn't an blog about how to take care of baby goats (though that will be one of our summer projects at my home!), but having them in our yard, along with the sunshine, has me thinking about design ideas that might help you enjoy the outdoor space you have this summer!

-The Top 3 Outdoor Design Requests as Seen by E.L.
-Designs
+The Top 3 (Client Requested!)
+Outdoor Design Features Are…

 Last year, I was excited to work on a design proposal with Kerrie Kelly Studio to design the outdoor space of our dreams for the Kitchen and Bath Industry Show (KBIS) and even though this installation didn't happen for the 2025 show (hoping it will for 2026!).
 Take a peek at it below.